 - Terre Haute

 - Winona Lake

-Never has a city been equally endearing and so endearing and infamous as Crown Point, Indiana.
+Never has a city been equally endearing and so infamous as Crown Point, Indiana.

 This small town’s downtown square feels like a walk through a simpler time, until you realize you’re walking in the footsteps of gangster John Dillinger after breaking out of the “unbreakable” jail and running from the law in the sheriff’s own car.